-In the Colorado National Monument follow posted speed limits including maximum speed limits on the downhill descent in Colorado national monument is 25 MPH.
-Also, no riding 2 or more abreast except when passing.
+In the Colorado National Monument follow posted speed limits including maximum speed limits on the downhill descent of 25 MPH and always ride single file.

-• Concentrate first on learning how to ride safely and with endurance.
-The Icon LASIK TOUR OF THE MOON likely will be one of the most difficult things, physically, that you’ve ever attempted.
+- Concentrate first on learning how to ride safely and with endurance.
+The Icon Lasik Tour of the Moon may likely will be one of the more difficult things, physically, that you’ve ever attempted.

-• Have your bike in the best mechanical condition possible.
-A touring or road bike is going to be the easiest to ride and is the most common type found on the Icon LASIK TOUR OF THE MOON.
+- Make sure your bike is in the best mechanical condition possible.
+A touring or road bike is recommended and will be the most common type found at the event.

-• The greatest threat to your well-being on the route is not cars or trucks but other cyclists.
+- The greatest threat to your well-being on the route is not cars or trucks but other cyclists.
 Many riders may be riding for the first time surrounded by thousands of other cyclists.
-And, while this circumstance promotes certain euphoria, it also holds hidden dangers, i.e., running into each other and falling down.
+And, while this circumstance promotes certain euphoria, it also holds hidden dangers, such as bumping into each other and falling down.

-• Before you stop, make sure no bicycles or motor vehicles are immediately behind you.
-Stop at the right edge of the roadway and immediately move off the roadway.
-Stay clear of the roadway.
-Stopping is especially dangerous at the crest of a hill or on a curve.
+- Before you stop, make sure no bicycles or motor vehicles are immediately behind you.
+Signal then stop at the right edge of the road and immediately move off the roadway.
+Stopping is especially dangerous and not recommended at the crest of a hill or on a curve.

-• Don’t draft.
+- Don’t draft.
 Drafting in a crowd is dangerous to yourself and others around you.
-Drafting vehicles is also dangerous and will not be tolerated on the Icon LASIK TOUR OF THE MOON.

 FOOD AND HYDRATION